AbrahamKiplagat/Hotel/README.md

 7. User Dashboard: Make bookings, view reservations, and provide feedback.
 8. Authentication: Secure login for both admins and users.
 9. Intuitive UI: User-friendly interface for easy navigation.
+## Acknowledgment

+I would like to express my sincere gratitude to my instructors at the Institute of Software Development for their guidance and support throughout this project, including:

+- Dr. John Doe
+- Prof. Jane Smith
+- Mr. Richard Roe

+Special thanks to my family and friends for their encouragement and patience during the development of this project.

 ## Contact
 - For any queries or support, please contact: